French "du vin" is of course world famous and the quality is exceptional.

-However, if you would like some suggestions about which to drink with your meal, here are a few basic guidelines that you may find helpful
+However, if you would like some suggestions about which to drink with your meal, here are a few basic guidelines that you may find helpful.

 Basically they should complement the food and not overpower it.
-A robust type would overpower a delicate dish; a dry one would taste sour if consumed with a sweet dessert
+A robust type would overpower a delicate dish; a dry one would taste sour if consumed with a sweet dessert.